-Labs, vivariums and operating theatres often require 100% per cent outside air, with a full change over of internal air volume required up to 15 times per hour during normal operation.
+Critical indoor environments such as a bio-safety lab often require 100% per cent outdoor air, with a full change over of internal air volume, up to 15 times per hour during normal operation.

 [98% of the time air quality is clean.
 It’s only a small amount of time that you actually need to increase airflow to purge the lab and keep it clean.]

-Continuous monitoring of the lab environment provides data on air quality 24/7.
+Continuous monitoring of the lab environment provides data 24/7.

 First Step – Assessment

-The Aircuity tool is recognised by the International Institute of Sustainable Laboratories I2SL.
+The Aircuity financial tool is recognised by the International Institute of Sustainable Laboratories I2SL.

-The tool is unique in its focus on lab ventilation systems that dominate lab energy use.
+The tool is unique in its focus on ventilation, cooling and heating systems that dominate energy use in laboratories.